fullcalendar/fullcalendar-docs/_docs-v3/event-data/event-object.md

 ## Non-standard Fields

 In addition to the fields above, you may also include your own non-standard fields in each Event Object.
 FullCalendar will not modify or delete these fields.
 For example, developers often include a `description` field for use in callbacks such as [eventRender](eventRender).

+## Events and Dates

+To summarise, the value of `start` is the **inclusive** start date of the event.
+The event continues up to the specified `end` date.
+This value is **exclusive** because it is the cut-off point of the event.
+FullCalendar handles these dates in the same way as discussed in the [iCalendar Specifications (RFC 5545)](https://icalendar.org/iCalendar-RFC-5545/3-6-1-event-component.html) and [Google Calendar API](https://developers.google.com/calendar/v3/reference/events/list) documentation.

+Furthermore, there is a [`nextDayThreshold`](nextDayThreshold) option which can be set on the calendar itself.
+It is ignored when `allDay` is `true`.
+However, when `allDay` is `false`, the `nextDayThreshold` property allows an override of the default behaviour of exclusive end dates by setting the cut-off point for the event to be rendered on that date.
+The default is 09:00:00.